 1. Set up a bee garden right away

-First of all, relax.
-You don’t have to be an expert or have sprawling grounds.
-Small spaces can be great gardens.
-And gardening is about trying things out.
+You don’t have to be an expert or have sprawling grounds to encourage wildlife.
+Small spaces can be great - and gardening is about trying things out.

 There's no need to wait for the perfect sunny Sunday.
 Just start at any time and you can get a lot done even in fragments of time.